LappleApple/awesome-leading-and-managing/Productivity-and-Time-Management.md

 ### Productivity

+- [How Do We Go Faster?](https://hackernoon.com/how-do-we-go-faster-ed51207952a8) - by John Cutler.
+Takeaway: Lists of concepts to apply and actions to take to build a culture that fosters a productive, efficient environment.

 - [Only You Can Prevent Tech Burnout](https://medium.com/@Aprilw/only-you-can-prevent-tech-burnout-be3f0504c627) - by April Wensel.
 Takeaway: "The prevailing work culture in Silicon Valley is not sustainable.
 We all know it, but few are doing anything to change it...As leaders, whether in name or in spirit, you have a responsibility to cultivate a healthier, more sustainable culture.
 Why?
 Your team will be more productive.
 As shared in *The Optimistic Workplace*, 'People in positive work environments outperform those who work in negative climates by 10–30%.'
 As an employee, you owe it to yourself to improve your own situation, whether that means inspiring change at your current company or moving on to somewhere that actually does value you as a human being."

 - [The Top 5 Productivity Mistakes](https://www.iwillteachyoutoberich.com/blog/top-5-productivity-mistakes/) - by Ramit Sethi.
 Takeaways: Talks about the psychology of being unproductive, and how changing the narrative can achive big breakthroughs.